 A nurse may comment, “Your blood sugar is low right now which can be dangerous.
 What are some good options for you to eat or drink when your blood sugar is low?
-Why don’t you eat that now, so we can recheck your blood sugar in 15 minutes and make sure you are out of danger?”
+Why don’t you eat that now?
+Then, we can recheck your blood sugar in 15 minutes and make sure you are out of danger?”

 Don’t be afraid

 It is never too late to take positive action.
-Healthcare clinicians employ numerous and creative modalities to help their patients achieve optimal outcomes.
-Why not add the modality of nutrition?
+Health care clinicians employ numerous and creative modalities to help their patients achieve optimal results.
+Why not add the approach of nutrition and chronic disease management?

-Through thoughtful and educated interviewing and practices, clinicians can encourage and promote healthy food choices which will help all patients, even those suffering with chronic diseases.
+Through thoughtful and educated interviewing and practices, clinicians can encourage and promote healthy food choices.
+This will help all patients, even those suffering with chronic diseases.

 Our home health services give patients access to the care they deserve in the comfort of their own homes.
 From disease and injury management to recovery from surgery, our clinicians help patients confidently achieve their healthcare goals.

 Our hospice care services place importance on the comfort of every patient living with a terminal illness.
 Our caring professionals are dedicated to providing not just physical care, but spiritual and emotional support to every patient and their loved ones.